haikuowuya/AndroidElementals/README.md

 [Ken Burns View](https://github.com/flavioarfaria/KenBurnsView) * | Android ImageViews animated by Ken Burns Effect [Draggable Panel](https://github.com/pedrovgs/DraggablePanel) * | Android library used to create an awesome Android UI based on a draggable element similar to the last YouTube graphic component
 [DobSliding](https://github.com/Startappz/DobSliding) * | DobSliding is an Open Source Android library that allows developers to develop applications with vertical sliding menus just like the Android notifications menu
+[Jazzy ListView](https://github.com/twotoasters/JazzyListView) * | JazzyListView is an extension of ListView designed to animate list item views as they become visible
+[ListView Animations](https://github.com/nhaarman/ListViewAnimations) * | An Android library which allows developers to easily add animations to ListView items
+[Slide Expandable ListView](https://github.com/tjerkw/Android-SlideExpandableListView) * | A better ExpandableListView, with animated expandable views for each list item
+[Sticky List Headers](https://github.com/emilsjolander/StickyListHeaders) | An android library for section headers that stick to the top
+[Android ScrollBar Panel](https://github.com/rno/Android-ScrollBarPanel) | Android ScrollBarPanel allows to attach a View to a scroll indicator like it's done in Path 2.0

 #### <a name="mapsui">Maps